What Younger Buyers Are Getting Wrong About Waiting on Coverage

 This is the most common assumption, and it makes sense on the surface.
 If you feel good and have no major health concerns, it is easy to believe coverage will always be available when you decide you need it.

-Locking in coverage while you are younger and healthier often means lower premiums and more flexibility.
+Locking in coverage while you are younger and healthier often means lower premiums that stay level for the life of the policy and more flexibility in the types of coverage available to you.

 “I Don’t Have Dependents Yet”

 Many younger buyers believe life insurance only matters once you have children.
-While protecting dependents is a major reason people buy coverage, it is not the only one.
+While protecting dependents is a major reason people buy coverage, it is far from the only one.

 Life insurance can also help cover:

-Future financial obligations you plan to take on
+- Future financial obligations you plan to take on, locked in at today’s rates

 If someone would be financially impacted by your passing, even temporarily, coverage can play a role.
-Waiting until dependents arrive can mean higher costs or fewer options.
+And when dependents do arrive, you will already have a policy in place at a lower rate.
+Waiting until that moment can mean higher costs or fewer options, especially if your health has changed in the meantime.

 “My Job Coverage Is Enough for Now”

-Employer provided life insurance is a helpful benefit, but it is often misunderstood.
-Most workplace policies offer limited coverage, usually one or two times your salary.
-For many people, that amount would not go very far if it had to replace income or cover long term obligations.
+Employer-provided life insurance is a helpful benefit, but it is often misunderstood.
+Most workplace policies offer one to two times your annual salary in coverage.
+For someone earning $50,000, that is $50,000 to $100,000.
+That may not go very far if it had to replace years of income, pay off a mortgage, or cover childcare costs.

-There is also the portability issue.
-If you leave your job, change employers, or stop working, that coverage often ends.
-Some plans allow you to convert, but conversion premiums are typically much higher.
+Then there is the portability issue.
+If you leave your job, change employers, get laid off, or stop working, that coverage usually ends.
+Some employer plans allow you to convert your group policy to an individual one, but conversion premiums are typically much higher, sometimes three to five times what you would pay for a new individual policy at the same age.

-Relying only on employer coverage can leave gaps you do not realize are there.
+Relying only on employer coverage can leave gaps you do not realize are there until it is too late.
+Owning a separate individual policy gives you control over your coverage regardless of where you work.

 “It’s Too Expensive”

-Starting with a modest policy can be a practical way to protect yourself without straining your budget.
+Starting with a modest policy (even $250,000 in coverage) can be a practical way to protect yourself without straining your budget.
+And if your needs grow, many policies let you add coverage or purchase additional policies later.

 “I’ll Just Get It When Life Slows Down”